jasonsckrabulis/sckrabulis_etal_ribeiroia_mte/readme.md

 Variable name | Description
 --- | ---
-Snail | Number signifying which snail the cercaria and corresponding video belonged to Temperature | Temperature at which the cercariae were recorded avgSpeed | Average swimming speed for each cercaria, calculated in pixels per second within imageJ by the wrMTrck plugin avgSpeed | Average swimming speed for each cercaria in millimeters per second, calculated using the conversion factor 94.5 pixels per millimeter
+Snail | Number signifying which snail the cercaria originated from Temperature | Temperature at which the cercariae were recorded avgSpeed | Average swimming speed for each cercaria, calculated in pixels per second within imageJ by the wrMTrck plugin avgSpeedMM | Average swimming speed for each cercaria in millimeters per second, calculated using the conversion factor 94.5 pixels per millimeter